MattKotsenas/StrongerTypes/README.md

 Oppositely, checking for `null` can clutter code and reduce readability.

-Returning a `NonNullable` from a function signifies that `null` is never an expected result and frees users of your code from spinkling null checks all over their code.
+Returning a `NonNullable` from a function signifies that `null` is never an expected result and frees others from spinkling null checks all over their code.
 Consider the previous example if both `GetName()` and `GetAddress()` returned `NonNullable<string>`:

 ```cs